- Remote Desktop is a very useful feature, which allows us to control our computer from another device.

 After making these changes, check if the problem still persists.
 This might be a slightly advanced solution, but many users reported that it worked for them, so you might want to try it out.

-Solution 8 – Add the IP address and sever name to the hosts file
+7. Add the IP address and server name to the hosts file

 If Remote Desktop won’t connect, the problem might be your firewall.
 Your firewall can block certain ports in order to protect your PC, but sometimes your firewall can block certain ports by mistake.